maddisondesigns/ephemeris/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 The Ephemeris theme is a clean, fast and simple platform for creating beautiful, responsive custom WordPress themes.
 It's a simple starter theme built on HTML5 & CSS3.
 At its core is a fluid, responsive grid based on percentages, making for a flexible layout.
 It incorporates a set of common templates, support for WordPress Post Formats and the gorgeous, retina friendly Font Awesome icon font.
 The Ephemeris theme is WooCommerce compatible, Multilingual Ready (WPML) and translateable.
-It's also compatible with a wide range of popular page builders such as Visual Composer, Beaver Builder, Divi Builder, SiteOrigin Page Builder and the Elementor Page Builder.
+It's also compatible with a wide range of popular page builders such as Elementor, Divi Builder, Beaver Builder, SiteOrigin Page Builder and Visual Composer.

 == Description ==